-Empowered Aid Transforming Gender and Power Dynamics in the Delivery of Humanitarian Aid is a multicountry, participatory action research study led by the Global Women's Institute (GWI) at the George Washington University.
-Partners are CARE International in Lebanon and the International Rescue Committee (IRC) in Uganda, and funded by the U.S. Department of State's Bureau of Population, Refugees and Migration.
+Empowered Aid Transforming Gender and Power Dynamics in the Delivery of Humanitarian Aid is a multi-country, participatory action research study led by the Global Women's Institute (GWI) at the George Washington University.
+Partners are the International Rescue Committee (IRC) in Uganda and CARE International in Lebanon, and funded by the U.S. Department of State's Bureau of Population, Refugees and Migration.

-It seeks to examine the mechanisms through which humanitarian aid-in Lebanon: food, WASH, shelter and cash-is delivered, and how these processes might inadvertently increase the risks of SEA for women and girls, in order to address them.
+It seeks to examine the mechanisms through which humanitarian aid in Lebanon: food, WASH, shelter and fuel & firewood-is delivered, and how these processes might inadvertently increase the risks of SEA for women and girls, in order to address them.